About The Team

 Nancy T. Ammerman is Professor of Sociology of Religion at Boston University and author of Congregation and Community (Rutgers University Press, 1997).

-Rebecca Chopp has been the Chancellor of the University of Denver since 2011.
+Rebecca Chopp was Chancellor of the University of Denver from 2011-2019.
 She is the former president of Swarthmore College.
 Her theological work includes The Praxis of Suffering: An Interpretation of Liberation and Political Theologies (1986) and The Power to Speak: Feminism, Language, God (1989).

 Penny Edgell is Associate Dean for the Social Sciences at the University of Minnesota’s College of Liberal Arts.
 Her scholarship focuses on culture, religion in the United States and sociology of religion.